 1. Our aim is to give you a good service at all times, however if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.
 Please see below for information as to how to make a complaint.

 2. Please be aware that the Legal Ombudsman is an independent complaints body for complaints about lawyers - whether solicitors or barristers.
 The Legal Ombudsman publishes a guide to its Scheme Rules on its website which sets out time limits for making a complaint and its financial limits for compensation.
-Contact details for The Legal Ombudsman are set out in paragraph 11.
+Alternatively you can contact our regulatory authority The Bar Standards Board.
+Contact details for The Legal Ombudsman and the Bar Standards Board are set out below.

 3. It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of Angel Chambers to investigate and resolve such matters is limited thus complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
 So, whilst Angel Chambers will make an initial assessment of the complaint - if we consider that the issues raised cannot be satisfactorily resolved through our complaints process we will refer you to the Bar Standards Board.